CMPSC-201-Spring2023/activity4_Java-programming-solution/README.md

 #### Pulling Image

-Download automated build from public Docker Hub Registry:
+If you haven't done so already, download automated build from public Docker Hub Registry:

 `docker pull janyljumadinova/progator`